-- Where the cancer recurred
+Where the cancer recurred

-- The type of treatment your child received for the original tumor
+The type of treatment your child received for the original tumor

-- The overall health of your child
+The overall health of your child

-If the disease recurs in the lungs, surgery is often used to remove the nodules (tumors) in the lung.
+If the disease recurs in the lungs, surgery is often used to remove the nodules, or tumors, in the lung.
 In these situations, there is usually a better outcome for children who have the lung nodules completely removed.
-This is especially true if the disease has recurred only after the initial treatment has been completed.
+This is especially true if the disease has recurred after the initial treatment has been completed.

 When cancer recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .